April 13, 2023

 (29:09):

 I do think there is something really powerful about the normalizing of plurality within a community, and the normalizing different narratives and allowing people just to be.
 The radical piece of like, yep, tell stories about yourself, just your stories.
 There's no narrative here that you have to follow.
 And it reminds me of my first year or second year when I was at Howard, I remember visiting a friend in the quad.
 These were new dorms at the time.
 I'm sure they're old now.
 Walked up to the entrance.
-And from one window to the right, the foojis were blasting, and from...
+And from one window to the right, The Fugees were blasting, and from...
 I'm old.

 Kalia Abiade (29:44):